Teton Adventures

 Click on Image for Strava link to Approximate Route

 Traverse Background: After completing the Perception Traverse, which runs from Mount Moran to Albright Peak, the next logical step was to extend it on both ends—creating a complete traverse of the entire Teton Range.
 At first, it felt like an overly ambitious goal, but after a few reconnaissance missions into corners of the park I had never explored, the dots began to connect.
 The traverse isn’t overly technical; I would only need a rope and partner for the Cathedral Traverse of Teewinot, Mount Owen, and the North Ridge of the Grand Teton.
-Still, I knew the endless scree-filled gullies and massive vertical gain and loss would make it a serious challenge.
+Still, I knew the endless scree-filled gullies and massive vertical gain and loss would make for a serious challenge.

-The motivation to finally give it a try didn’t come until a year after the death of my good friend and mountaineering mentor, Jarad Spackman, who had been killed in an avalanche the previous spring.
+The motivation to finally give it a try didn’t come until a full year after the death of my good friend and mountaineering mentor, Jarad Spackman, who had been killed in an avalanche the previous spring.
 I wanted to accomplish something that would have made him proud.
 Honoring him through this traverse felt like the best way to stay connected and to process the loss.
 I carried some of his ashes with me and spread them on every major peak.
 The Tetons were his playground, and he had inspired me endlessly to push my limits in the mountains.

 Jarad was an accomplished snowboard mountaineer, logging multiple first descents in the Tetons, while climbing prolifically throughout the range and beyond.
 The name of the traverse is, in many ways, a tribute to his spirit—he was always the first to tie in and give something a try.
 He remained calm and composed in precarious situations, and in many ways, he was the man I always aspired to become.
 I loved him for everything he ignited in me.
 He was a great friend and a priceless mentor.